logo

-Closed-loop, autonomous experimentation accelerates and improves material-efficient exploration of large reaction spaces without user intervention.
-This work presents AlphaFlow, a self-driven fluidic lab for autonomous discovery of complex multi-step chemistries.
-AlphaFlow uses reinforcement learning with a modular microdroplet reactor to perform reaction steps with variable sequence, phase separation, washing, and continuous in-situ spectral monitoring.
-It successfully identified and optimized a novel multi-step reaction route (up to 40 parameters) for core-shell semiconductor nanoparticle shell-growth, exceeding conventional colloidal atomic layer deposition (CALD) sequences.
-AlphaFlow demonstrates the capabilities of closed-loop, reinforcement learning-guided systems in exploring and solving challenges in multi-step nanoparticle syntheses, relying solely on in-house generated data from a miniaturized microfluidic platform.
+Closed-loop, autonomous experimentation enables accelerated and material-efficient exploration of large reaction spaces without the need for user intervention.
+However, autonomous exploration of advanced materials with complex, multi-step processes and data sparse environments remains a challenge.
+In this work, we present AlphaFlow, a self-driven fluidic lab capable of autonomous discovery of complex multi-step chemistries.
+AlphaFlow uses reinforcement learning integrated with a modular microdroplet reactor capable of performing reaction steps with variable sequence, phase separation, washing, and continuous in-situ spectral monitoring.
+To demonstrate the power of reinforcement learning toward high dimensionality multi-step chemistries, we use AlphaFlow to discover and optimize synthetic routes for shell-growth of core-shell semiconductor nanoparticles, inspired by colloidal atomic layer deposition (CALD).
+Without prior knowledge of conventional CALD parameters, AlphaFlow successfully identified and optimized a novel multi-step reaction route, with up to 40 parameters, that outperformed conventional sequences.
+Through this work, we demonstrate the capabilities of closed-loop, reinforcement learning-guided systems in exploring and solving challenges in multi-step nanoparticle syntheses, while relying solely on in-house generated data from a miniaturized microfluidic platform.
+Further application of AlphaFlow in multi-step chemistries beyond CALD can lead to accelerated fundamental knowledge generation as well as synthetic route discoveries and optimization.

 Publisher